 It is not necessary to own a bike to take part.
 TfL’s Santander Cycles will also be available to hire at docking stations across the city with their bikes serviced throughout the day.

-For the RideLondon FreeCycle route and more details, click here.
+Read about the RideLondon FreeCycle route and details.

 Full festival of cycling